flytbase/flytdocs/source/docs/FlytSim/FlytSimLaunch.rst

 --------------

 Once you have installed **FlytSim**, you are ready to build your own apps and run it out on the simulation software.
-To launch FlytSim, run this command in the terminal.
+To launch FlytSim, run this command in the **new** terminal.

 .. code-block:: bash

 	$ $(rospack find core_api)/scripts/start_flytOS.sh --sitl

+.. caution:: If you get this error: ``Error: package 'core_api' not found``, source your $HOME/.bashrc file or launch FlytSim in new terminal.

 .. note:: For first time Gazebo users, Gazebo might take some time to launch.
 Be Patient!

-.. important:: If you get this error: ``Error: package 'core_api' not found``, source your $HOME/.bashrc file.

 The above command would launch ROS and Gazebo.
 A quadrotor model-Iris will be automatically spawned for you to start executing your app.
 You can use FlytAPIs in your command line to do some simple maneuvers.
 For example,